 Piaggio says it has a fully approved path to put P.180 Avantis grounded by the collapse of Avantair back into the sky, and that the first recertified aircraft already has been returned to its owner.
 When it went out of business, Avantair had a fleet of 56 Avantis, of which Piaggio believes 45 remain airworthy.
 “We now have a process agreed [to] with the FAA to have inspection teams flown in from Italy, carefully assess each aircraft, determine any shortcomings and have them rectified at ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Avanti Return-To-Flight Path Approved, Piaggio Says".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Avanti Return-To-Flight Path Approved, Piaggio Says".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.